 Few of us shop for minivans based on style, but Toyota at least makes the effort to bring the Sienna into a modern flow.
 The front end shares the latest Toyota design cues, with a low grille that tapers upward softly into a roofline that does nothing to upset tradition--not like the Honda Odyssey's lightning-bolt side cue, or the Nissan Quest's ape of the Ford Flex.
 It's a tidy take, free of controversy, and full of utility, since the regular, rectangular shape plays out directly into vast interior space.
 The cockpit's styled with a bit of drama, and a bit too much grainy plastic, but it's organized with care.

-Standard features include curtain airbags and stability control, and a rearview camera and Bluetooth are available, and blind-spot monitors are now standard on upper trims.
+Standard safety features include curtain airbags and stability control, and a rearview camera and Bluetooth are available, and blind-spot monitors are now standard on upper trims.
 All Siennas come with dual sliding side doors; power windows, locks and mirrors; cruise control; a CD player and aux jack; a tilt/telescoping steering wheel; and three-zone climate control.
 Upscale versions add a power tailgate and power sliding side doors; steering-wheel audio controls; leather upholstery; heated front seats; a dual sunroof; and a huge 16.4-inch-wide LCD screen and a DVD player to keep the two back rows of passengers entertained.
-The screen even splits so that side can be dedicated to gaming, one to movies.
-A word of warning: one viewing of Pirates of the Caribbean, and you'll be hooked, or on the hook.

-The latest Toyota design theme defines the Sienna's interior with a wide, sweeping arc that splits the cockpit into a driver side filled with controls and gauges, and a passenger zone with secondary knobs and buttons to govern ancillaries like climate control and audio.
+The modern Sienna's interior divides the driver and passenger spaces with its wide, sweeping dash–leaving the gauges and the controls on the driver's side, while the passenger gets access to the climate and audio systems.
 If anything it amplifies the sense of space inside the Sienna, as do slimmer seats and a thinner dash, Toyota says.
 Our main gripe with the cabin is that it was designed during an era when Toyota adopted some unusual horizontal plastic graining that looks dull and almost unfinished, and isn't helped by the matte woodgrain trim that's applied on more expensive models.
 Much more convincing are the Optitron bright-white gauges on pricey models that mimic the dials found on Lexus vehicles.